kiranrana8973/lost_n_found_api/API_ENDPOINTS.md

 5. [Comment Endpoints](#comment-endpoints)
 6. [Response Format](#response-format)

----

-## 🔐 Authentication
+## Authentication

-Most endpoints require JWT authentication.
-Include the token in the Authorization header:
+Protected endpoints need a JWT token in the Authorization header:

 ```
 Authorization: Bearer <your_jwt_token>
 ```

-Get your token by logging in via the student login endpoint.

----
+You get the token when you login (see student login endpoint below).

-## 🎓 Batch Endpoints
+## Batch Endpoints

+Batches are basically student groups or classes (like "2024-CS-A").

 ### Create a Batch
 - **Endpoint:** `POST /batches`